Emergency Resources

 The American Foundation for Suicide Prevention.
 Good resources for survivors of loss, attempt survivors, loved ones of attempt survivors, best practice registry, resources for gaining a basic understanding of suicide.

-Question Persuade Refer, has various online trainings to meet almost any population including new Washington State requirements.
+Question Persuade Refer, has various online trainings to meet almost any population including Washington State professional requirements

 Substance Abuse and Mental Health Services Administration, our federal program for mental health and substance abuse.
 “A Journey Toward Health and Hope” for attempt survivors can be found here along with various other materials for FREE or low cost.

-Suicide Prevention Resource Center, Webinars, newsletter, short videos, an overwhelming amount of information on suicide prevention.
+Suicide Prevention Resource Center.
+Webinars, newsletter, short videos, and other information on suicide prevention.

 Students Mastering Important Lifeskills Education, a program that promotes resilience and civility.
-Has an amazing grieving resource.
+They have a useful grieving resource available for download.

-Suicide prevention non-profit out of the University of Washington School of Social Work, they have programs for the recently bereaved, training and work heavily on policy and legislation.
+Suicide prevention non-profit out of the University of Washington School of Social Work.
+They have programs for the recently bereaved, training, and are active in policy and legislation.

 American Association of Suicidology.
 A national non-profit dedicated to understanding suicide through research and training.